genya0407/mruby-reeves/README.md

 ## TODOs

-- redirection
 - static file serving
+- middleware

-... and other useful features.
+- ... and other useful features.

 ## License